 The holidays in New Orleans are filled with traditions and events for the whole family to enjoy.
 While New Orleans is a predominantly Catholic city – see St. Louis Cathedral and the Saints – the city is also home to Touro Synagogue, the first Jewish congregation in the Gulf South, established in 1828.

 This year, the first night of Hanukkah falls on Sunday, Dec.
-2. From then until Dec.
-10, the eight days of Hanukkah are a celebration of spirituality over materialism, light over darkness, and the holiday commemorating the reclamation of the Holy Temple in Jerusalem and the Maccabean Revolt on the Seleucid Empire over 21 centuries ago.
+22. From then until December 30, the eight days of Hanukkah are a celebration of spirituality over materialism, light over darkness, and the holiday commemorating the reclamation of the Holy Temple in Jerusalem and the Maccabean Revolt on the Seleucid Empire over 21 centuries ago.
 Here’s how you can celebrate in New Orleans.

 Hanukkah Events Around New Orleans

 Sunday, Dec.
-2, 4:30-6:30 p.m. at the Riverwalk
+22, 4:30-6:30 p.m. at Riverwalk

 On the first night of Hanukkah, celebrate with the community as the Menorah is lit on the Riverfront.
 Enjoy music, kosher food, entertainment, and children’s activities at this event.
-The grand Menorah lighting will take place at 5 p.m. on the terrace overlooking the Mississippi River.
+The grand Menorah lighting will take place at 5:30 p.m. on the terrace overlooking the Mississippi River.

-Hanukkah at Saba
+Latke Board at Saba

 Sunday, Dec.
-2 through Monday, Dec.
-10 nightly at Saba
+22 through Monday, Dec.
+30 at Saba

 Monday, Dec.
-3 through Saturday, Dec.
-8, 5 p.m. nightly at Marjie’s Grill
+23 through Saturday, Dec.
+28 (closed Christmas Day), nightly at Marjie’s Grill

 Thursday, Dec.
-6, 7 p.m. at Press Street Station (5 Homer Plessy Way)
+12, 7-10 p.m. at Press Street Station (5 Homer Plessy Way)

 Saturday, Dec.
-8, 7:30 p.m.
+28, 7:30 p.m.

 Sunday, Dec.
-9, 4-6 p.m. at the JCC
+22, 4-6 p.m. at the New Orleans JCC

-As Chanukah draws to a close, celebrate at the New Orleans Jewish Community Center.
-Free and open to the community, this celebration will include a Chanukah dinner and a Menorah lighting.
-Live music will be performed by bluegrass band Nefesh Mountain.
+Celebrate the first night of Chanukah at the New Orleans Jewish Community Center.
+Free and open to the community, this celebration will include a fried chicken and latke dinner and a Menorah lighting.
+Live music will be performed by The LeeVees.